VanderpoelLiam/liamvanderpoel.com/content/archive/monte-carlo-ab-testing/index.md

 The miracle drug works!
 ```

 Good news right?
 At this point I should mention that I generated the data by sampling 20 times from \\(\mathcal{N}(50, 2)\\) and then splitting the data in half.
-So if the samples are all drawn from the same distribution why are we getting a statistically significant result.
+So if the samples are all drawn from the same distribution why are we getting a statistically significant result?

 <!-- TODO: Explain with formula from here: https://www.nber.org/system/files/working_papers/w15701/w15701.pdf what the smallest difference we can measure is?
 Also explain that CLT has assumptions on n being sufficiently large that are likely not met -->